 County campgrounds offer a minimalistic approach to camping with budget rates.
-Permits are $3 Monday-Thursday and $5 Friday-Sunday for residents; non-residents pay $5 for weekdays and $8 for weekends and holidays.
-There is an additional $1 per night charge for dogs.
+Permits have different prices for Monday-Thursday, Friday-Sunday and holidays for residents and non-residents.
+There is an additional per night charge for dogs.

 Papalaua is the most easily accessible campground on the list.
 You can literally pull off the main road and onto a campsite.